-Deferred outflow of resources and deferred inflow of resources have decreased based upon the actuarial valuation performed related to the net pension liability for the State of NJ as a result of Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions and Governmental Accounting Standards Board Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.
+Deferred outflow of resources has increased and deferred inflow of resources has decreased based upon the actuarial valuation performed related to the net pension liability for the State of NJ as a result of Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions and Governmental Accounting Standards Board Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.

-Current assets decreased due to cash and equivalent increases due to operating results and more timely collection of operating grant funds in the 2022 fiscal year, offset by an unrealized loss on investments.
+Current assets increased due to cash and equivalent increases due to operating results and an unrealized gain on investments.
+These increases were offset by decreases in grants and other receivables.

-Non-current liabilities decreased due to the decrease of net pension liability based upon the State's actuarial valuation of the net pension liability, as well as a decrease in the financed purchases payable as a result of the current year principal payments made.
+Non-current liabilities increased due to the increase of net pension liability based upon the State's actuarial valuation of the net pension liability, as well as a decrease in the financed purchases payable as a result of the current year principal payments made.